BRCAChallenge/brca-exchange/pipeline/top_level_readme.txt

 output/md5sums.txt			md5sums for all data files in this
 					archive
 output/release/				(see below)
-output/sharedLOVD_BRCA.sorted.hg38.vcf     BRCA variants from the shared
+output/sharedLOVD.sorted.hg38.vcf     Variants from the shared
 					     LOVD repository at Leiden
 					     University